laro/Cilia/2 Standard Lib/2 Array.md

 Also known as map (or dictionary).
 **`TValue[TKey]`** as short form of `Map<TKey, TValue>` (similar [to D](https://dlang.org/spec/hash-map.html)).

-There is no difference between these two forms, but the long form is used for other map variants (MultiMap, FlatSortedMap, etc.).
+There is no difference between these two forms, but only in the long form you can frrely chose the map variant (e.g. HashMap, SortedMap, MultiMap, FlatSortedMap, etc.).

 Example:
 `ContactInfo[String] contactInfoForID`